Kinetic simulation of magnetic-field-tuned hydrodynamic electron transport in graphene corbino disk: Model Equation and Method

 where

-where $B_0 =E_F/(e v_F L ) $ and $f_0=1/2$.
-It can be found that the electron transport is determined by these dimensionless parameters $\tau_{mr}^*$, $\tau_{mc}^*$, $(e \varphi )^*$ and $\bm{B}^*$ for a given Fermi velocity and energy.
-Stationary eBTE is solved iteratively by implicit discrete ordinate method~\cite{Chuang17gray}, which can be found in~\ref{sec:domsolver}.
+where $f_0=1/2$.
+It can be found that the electron transport is mainly determined by these dimensionless parameters $\tau_{mr}^*$, $\tau_{mc}^*$, $(e \varphi )^*$ and $\bm{B}^*$ for given material properties.
+The relationships between the materials size and the length scale of particle transport such as momentum-conserving and momentum-relaxing mean free paths are reflected by dimensionless parameters.}}